 - Do not throw any trash out of your car.

 - Be mindful and watch for birds when driving in Hawaii.

 Owns in Hawaiian mythology.

-Owls are all about legend and folklore and have been for centuries.
-They have a special place in mythology.
+Owls in Hawaii and elsewhere are all about legend and folklore and have been for centuries.
+They have a very special place in mythology.
 It is said that they rescue souls from the underworld and safely guide armies.
 Legend has it that the God Kāne became an owl once to protect the Hawaiian people.

 They are believed to have arrived in the Hawaiian Islands at least 1,000 years ago and their existence here is thought tied to the rat population.
-Pueo (the word both singular and plural) are active both during the day and at night, although I’ve spotted most of them at twilight, soaring over large open areas.
-On occasion, I’ve also seen them on a telephone poll at mid-day, looking down on traffic.
+Pueo (the word both singular and plural) are active both during the day and at night, although we’ve spotted most of them at twilight, soaring over large open areas.
+On occasion, we’ve also seen them on a telephone poll at mid-day, looking down on traffic.